Washington Pope

-Washington Pope (b.
-1826) was a farmer, county commissioner and state legislator who served in the Florida State Senate from 1873 until 1876.
+Washington Pope (born c.
+1826) was an American farmer, county commissioner and state legislator who served in the Florida State Senate from 1873 until 1876.

 Biography

-Pope was born in 1826 in Florida and worked as a farmer.
+Pope was born in about 1826 in Florida and worked as a farmer.

 He served as the Jackson County county commissioner from 1870 until 1873.

 Pope served in the Florida State Senate representing the third senatorial district as a Republican for the 1873, 1874 and 1875 sessions.